Posted on October 26, 2015 in Addiction

 Compared to their adult counterparts, teenagers have an almost 100 percent greater chance of getting addicted to marijuana/cannabis once they initiate use of the drug.
-In a study published in April 2015 in The American Journal of Drug and Alcohol Abuse, researchers from the City University of New York and several branches of New York University sought to determine which teens have the highest chances of becoming hashish consumers.
+In a study published in April 2015 in The American Journal of Drug and Alcohol Abuse, researchers from the City University of New York and several branches of New York University sought to determine which teens have the highest chances of becoming hashish consumers and, consequently, of needing treatment for their addiction.
 Among other things, these researchers concluded that teenagers who feel their marijuana use is addiction-related have steeply heightened odds of initiating hashish intake.

 Hashish and marijuana both come from the hemp plant known as cannabis sativa.
 However, while marijuana comes from dried cannabis leaves, flowers and stems, hashish comes from resin glands on cannabis plants called trichomes, which are particularly high in THC (tetrahydrocannabinol), the main psychoactive ingredient in all cannabis products.
 Production of hashish commonly involves the compression of cannabis trichomes into a solid, brick-like form.
 However, manufacturers of the drug can also use a water purification process to make a more pliable, paste-like form of hashish.
 Some hashish/cannabis producers specifically grow a form of the plant with a high trichome content.